Back to Impact Investments

 Funding Priorities

-Current priorities for Field Support grants
+Priorities for Field Support Grants

-Measurement & Evaluation for Learning
+Evaluation for Learning

 Evaluation of our work is a critical tool for informing our decision making, leading to better results and more effective stewardship of resources.
 We develop customized evaluation designs for each of our programs based on the context, problem, opportunity, and approach to the work.
 Evaluation is not a one-time event.
 It is an ongoing process of collecting feedback and using that information to support our grantees and adjust our strategy.

 We use external consultants and resources to track the financial, organizational, and programmatic progress of impact investment recipients.
-We have engaged New Philanthropy Capital as an evaluation and learning partner to build and execute an evaluation framework for our Catalytic Capital Consortium work.
+We have engaged New Philanthropy Capital as an evaluation and learning partner to build and execute an evaluation framework for our C3 work.
 In addition, our recent and upcoming initiatives are aligned with industry norms.
 MacArthur has undertaken evaluations for several other aspects of our impact investing work through the years, including the Window of Opportunity Housing Initiative and the Arts and Culture Loan Fund.

 Findings and analyses from evaluation activities are posted publicly as they become available.